lscalese/objectscript-syntax-for-gitlab/README.md

 ![](https://github.com/lscalese/objectscript-syntax-for-gitlab/blob/master/screen-1.png?raw=true)

 You can put your own objectscript class by a simple copy/paste using this page : [http://localhost:9692/csp/irisapp/lscalese.objectscript4gitlab.test.cls](http://localhost:9692/csp/irisapp/lscalese.objectscript4gitlab.test.cls).
 Click submit and the highlighted code will be open in a new page.
 Click reset to restore the default test page.
-The login\password of the web application is the default _system \ SYS credentials.
+The login\password of the web application is the default _system \ SYS credential.

 ![](https://github.com/lscalese/objectscript-syntax-for-gitlab/blob/master/screen-2.png?raw=true)